 This is a base for all coffee-based beverages.
-You can also drink it straight if you’re an Italian or looking for a quick boost.
+Drink it when you need a pick-me-up and a quick caffeine boost.

-This is a strong coffee both in flavor and aroma; since it doesn’t use a lot of water, it’s quite high in caffeine.
+This is a strong coffee both in flavor and aroma.
+It doesn’t use a lot of water, it’s quite high in caffeine.

-Long or lungo (Italian) is similar to Americano, but the water that’s added to the coffee comes from the brewing process and not added afterward.
-The brew is stronger than Americano.
+Long or lungo (Italian) is similar to Americano, but the water that’s added to the coffee comes from the brewing process and is not added afterward.

 A macchiato is a single or double shot of espresso topped with a teaspoon of steamed milk.
 It’s simple, straightforward, and strong.
 Not for the faint of heart, but a must-try if you’re ever in Naples, Italy!